Bolzano-Weierstrass-plan/soobin-record/README.md

 ## Observations

 1. My mind and body automatically default to opening my phone and scrolling Reddit, LinkedIn, YouTube, or Hacker News whenever I'm (a) waking up in the morning; (b) waiting for something, for example waiting for curbside pickup for my groceries; or (c) getting ready for sleep.
 I do not blame these because even if I were born in the 20th century, I would have resorted back to some other kind of random habits, such as reading a newspaper.
-I just needed to recognize that these are my old, random habits which were not my intent at all.
+I just needed to recognize that these are my old, random habits formed not by my intention but by other factors surrounding me in my environment.

 2. Walking is a member of the subset of all things I want in my life.
 Stuck in a big, intricate problem?
 Take a walk.
 Feeling like every inch of my mind and body wants to default back to the old habits of doomscrolling?
 Take a walk.
 Doesn't have to be outdoors; I can walk in my apartment or even in my office through the staircase and the parking ramp.